coastalgit/flight-plan/README.md

    - `docs/project-spec.md` - Requirements (extracted from PRD Section 3)
    - `docs/project-plan.md` - Tech stack & architecture (extracted from PRD Sections 4-5)
 6. 📋 Shows you how to point SpecKit at Flight Plan files:
-   - `/speckit.specify from docs/project-spec.md`
+   - `/speckit.specify from docs/project-spec.md` ← Type in Cursor chat, not terminal!
-   - `/speckit.plan from docs/project-plan.md`
+   - `/speckit.plan from docs/project-plan.md` ← Type in Cursor chat, not terminal!
 7. 💾 Saves decision to `.flight-plan/config.json`

 **Result:** SpecKit reads from your PRD - no duplication, no re-typing requirements!